-Flood Conditions The site is not within a flood risk zone Groundwater Groundwater is likely to be between 3 and 5 m below the ground surface for at least part of the year.
+Attenuation Run-off rates need to match or better existing conditions (disused Flood Conditions The site is not within a flood risk zone grassland and hardcore) Groundwater Groundwater is likely to be Water Treatment Water quality especially important to enable local re-use of water. ground surface for at least part of the year.
+Infiltration Groundwater protection zone.
+Be careful with contamination.
 Topography Site records show that the site is relatively flat, with a gentle slope to the south.
+Water Re-use All units are required to meet code for sustainable homes level 4.
+Rainwater harvesting will help to meet credits.
 Soils and Geology A SuDS map requested from the British Geological Survey shows that the ground conditions have variable permeability.
+Biodiversity and Habitat The site is currently an overgrown derelict site.
+Opportunity to enhance.
 Contaminated land It is a brownfield site, and contamination studies are inconclusive.
-Designers have been advised to err on the side of caution.
-SuDS may need to be lined due to contaminated land risk.
-Existing Infrastructure Existing combined sewer in road junction entering the site.
+Designers have SuDS may need to be lined due to contaminated land Education A lot of families Opportunity to teach people about water management and reuse using obvious features. of caution. пък. expected, and should be suitable for children Existing Infrastructure Existing combined sewer in road junction entering the site.
+Amenity Low maintenance environment, but the local families would like some space for plants Could integrate planter boxes in a formal arrangement.
 Space constraints The site is highly restricted by space and existing development and infrastructure surrounding.
 Space constraints may mean that SuDS features need to include underground storage.
+Open Space The cul-de-sac will be developed as a mews to allow children to play safely on the street.
 Runoff Characteristics General urban runoff from roofs and paved surfaces.
 90 percent impermeable surfaces anticipated - roads, pavements, and roofs.
-Permeable surfaces include private gardens Opportunity to reduce impact of large areas of hard surface by using features such as permeable paving or green roofs.
-Existing Habitat No protected species or designated ecological areas.
-Ownership and Private mews maintenance
+Permeable surfaces Opportunity to reduce impact of large areas of hard surface by using features such as permeable paving Character Character will be fairly urban in nature.
+Typical brick work character.
+Existing Habitat No protected species or designated ecological areas. or green roofs.
+Microclimate Greenery beneficial to provide a pleasant climate Ownership and maintenance Private mews nditions Appraisal Ţ.